Pharmaco-OmicsLab/EasyPubPlot/README.md

-# EasyPubPlot - Shiny App for Easy and Publishable Ploting
+# EasyPubPlot - Easy and Publishable Ploting

-EasyPubPlot provides interactive and customizable tools to easily create publishable plots for scientific papers.
+EasyPubPlot provides an interactive and customizable Shiny App to easily create publishable plots for scientific papers.

 **This tool has been under development by the Pharmaco-Omics lab.**